-KEY RISKS IMPACT ON THE COMPANY MITIGATION Technology Inability to cope with swift technological developments can impact business The company has expertise technical support staff who update the management regarding new impact business Liquidity Non availability of timely funds may affect our ability to operate and also delay our implementation plans for growth and expansion. of Banks and Financial Institutions helps Regulatory Unprecedented changes in government policies may impact business operations.
-The company is suitably positioned to counter risks, posed by change in government policies.
+KEY RISKS IMPACT ON THE COMPANY MITIGATION Technology Inability to cope with swift technological developments can impact business The company has expertise technical support staff who update the management regarding new impact business

+Liquidity Non availability of timely funds may affect our ability to operate and also delay our implementation plans for growth and expansion. of Banks and Financial Institutions helps Regulatory Unprecedented changes in government policies may impact business operations.
+Delay, cost overruns cancellation abandonment Such risks can significantly impact completion and release of films.
+5 I